-As companies work to meet the 25th May 2018 deadline for GDPR compliance, they are finding that there is a market shortage of individuals trained to handle the DPO’s responsibilities.
-Outsourcing the DPO function will help your organisation address the compliance demands of the GDPR while staying focused on your core business activities.
+Many companies are finding that there is a market shortage of individuals trained to handle the DPO’s responsibilities.
+Tapping into external expertise will help your organisation address the compliance demands of the GDPR while staying focused on your core business activities.

 GDPR sets out just three cases in which you must appoint a DPO; does your business fall into these categories?